Clickable arrow icon In this article

 3. Flexible SIP

-As the name suggests, a flexible SIP gives its investors the opportunity to alter their investment amount.
+As the name suggests, a flexible SIP allows investors to alter their investment amount.
 It is also known as Flexi SIP or Flex SIP.
-One can intimate the fund house with the changes in the SIP amount or contributions.
-However, the intimation has to be given at least a week before the deduction date of the SIP instalment.
-Investors can adjust their SIP amount based on their financial conditions or market conditions.
-For market conditions, there is a pre-decided formula that allows investors to invest more when the markets are falling and reduce the SIP amount when the markets are high.
+One can inform the fund house about changes in the SIP amount or contributions.
+However, the intimation has to be given at least a week before the deduction date of the SIP installment.
+Investors can adjust their SIP amount based on their financial or market conditions.
+There is a pre-decided formula for market conditions that allows investors to invest more when the markets are falling and reduce the SIP amount when the markets are high.

-For example, if an investor is facing a cash crunch, they can inform the fund house to halt their SIP payments until further notice.
-This provides the investors to skip their SIP instalments without defaulting.
-Similarly, if an investor has surplus cash, they can increase their SIP amount for a certain duration.
-Therefore, as per the investor’s instructions, the fund house will be able to adjust the SIP amounts.
+For example, if an investor faces a cash crunch, they can inform the fund house to halt their SIP payments until further notice.
+This allows investors to skip their SIP installments without defaulting.
+Similarly, an investor with surplus cash can increase their SIP amount for a particular duration.
+Therefore, per the investor’s instructions, the fund house can adjust the SIP amounts.

 4. Perpetual SIP

-While filling the SIP application form, the investor has to select the tenure of the SIP.
+While filling out the SIP application form, the investor has to select the tenure of the SIP.
 If no tenure is specified, then the SIP becomes a perpetual SIP.
-In other words, the SIP will continue for a duration until the investor provides instructions to the fund house or the manager to stop the investments.
-Also, in case an investor doesn’t wish to limit their contributions with a maturity tenure, they can voluntarily choose the perpetual SIP option in the application form.
-This gives the investor an opportunity to stay invested for longer durations and observe the market.
-And, in the future, they can decide to redeem at any time.
+In other words, the SIP will continue until the investor instructs the fund house or the manager to stop the investments.
+Also, if an investor doesn’t wish to limit their contributions with a maturity tenure, they can voluntarily choose the perpetual SIP option in the application form.
+This allows the investor to stay invested for longer and observe the market.
+And, in the future, they can decide to redeem anytime.

 5. Trigger SIP

-Trigger SIP is suitable only to those investors who are well aware of the market dynamics and are sure of its movements.
-In this type of systematic investment plan, it is very important to know when to take the buy and sell positions.
+Trigger SIP is suitable only for those investors who are well aware of the market dynamics and are sure of its movements.
+In this type of systematic investment plan, knowing when to take the buy and sell positions is very important.
 Under this type of SIP, investors can set their SIP start date or redeem or switch their SIP once the selected event occurs.
 The trigger can be set to any event.
-For example, a favourable market event, or an index level or NAV of the fund or capital appreciation or depreciation.
-Also, it is important to note that the trigger SIP is recommended only for experienced investors as it incites speculations.
-It is essential to have sound knowledge and experience to set appropriate triggers effectively.
+For example, a favorable market event, an index level or NAV of the fund, or capital appreciation or depreciation.
+Also, it is essential to note that the trigger SIP is recommended only for experienced investors as it incites speculations.
+Having sound knowledge and experience is essential to effectively setting appropriate triggers.

 6. SIP with Insurance

 A few asset management companies offer insurance cover if an investor opts for long-duration investments.
 The initial cover for the insurance is usually ten times the first SIP amount, and it gradually increases with time.
 Also, this feature is available only for equity mutual funds.
-It is important to note that term insurance is just an add on feature and doesn’t have any impact on the performance of the fund.
+It is important to note that term insurance is just an add-on feature and doesn’t impact the fund’s performance.

 7. Multi SIP

 A multi-SIP allows investors to start investing in multiple schemes of a fund house through a single instrument.
 This helps investors in diversifying their investment portfolio.
-Furthermore, it also reduces the number of paperwork.
-Investors can give a single form and payment instruction to start their SIP plans.
+Furthermore, it also reduces the amount of paperwork needed.
+Investors can give a single form and payment instructions to start their SIP plans.

 Which Type of SIP is Best to Invest with Example?

-From the above seven types of SIP, which one is the best sip?
+Which of the above seven types of SIP is the best?
 That depends on the investor’s goals, income, and knowledge.
-A regular SIP best suits all kinds of investors who have a regular source of income and who prefer saving up for a secured future.
-A step-up SIP helps reach the financial goal faster and helps in accumulating a higher amount of corpus as the investment keeps increasing every year.
+A regular SIP best suits all kinds of investors with a regular income source who prefer saving up for a secure future.
+A step-up SIP helps reach the financial goal faster and accumulates a higher corpus as the investment increases yearly.
 A perpetual SIP is a regular SIP that continues till eternity.
-It can be both regular as well as step-up SIP.
+It can be both a regular and a step-up SIP.

-Flexible SIP is suitable for people with varying income levels, for example, professionals and freelancers.
-Trigger SIP only suits investors who have knowledge about market dynamics.
-SIP with insurance is a new type of plan, and investors hardly have options available in the market.
-Investors should opt only for this type of plan if the fund performance is good and the life cover provided by the fund house is for free.
-Multi SIP only works when all the mutual funds of a fund house are giving good returns in their category.
+Flexible SIP is suitable for people with varying income levels, such as professionals and freelancers.
+Trigger SIP only suits investors who know market dynamics.
+SIP with insurance is a new type of plan, and investors have few options.
+Investors should opt only for this type of plan if the fund performance is good and the life cover provided by the fund house is free.
+Multi SIP only works when a fund house’s mutual funds are giving good returns in their category.

 Example

 An investor wants to accumulate a corpus of INR 15 lakhs in 10 years.
-He has an option to invest in a regular SIP and in a top-up SIP.
-Let’s see the returns and SIP amount needed in the case of a regular SIP and a step-up SIP.
+He can invest in a regular SIP and a top-up SIP.
+Let’s see the returns and SIP amount needed for a regular and step-up SIP.
 Let us assume he tops up his SIP by 10% each year.

 Regular SIP